Resources

 Fire Safety

 All residents are required to follow these fire and safety regulations.
 Our Fire and Safety regulations follow mandates set by the USF Office of Environmental Health and Safety.
 Fire drills are required at the beginning of each semester to ensure that residents know what to do in the event of a fire and how to properly evacuate the building.
-Please review Fire and Safety information on the Office of Environmental Health and Safety website.
+Any time the fire alarm goes off, you need to leave the building immediately.

 Fire and Safety Equipment

 In the interest of safety for all residents, it is imperative that fire and safety equipment is operable at all times.
-Tampering with fire and safety equipment is a third degree felony (Florida Statue 806.10) Therefore, the following acts are prohibited:
+Tampering with fire and safety equipment is a third-degree felony (Florida Statue 806.10) Therefore, the following acts are prohibited:

 • Covering a detector or in some other way rendering a smoke detector inoperable